decalage2/oletools/oletools/README.txt

 License
 -------

-This license applies to the oletools package, apart from the thirdparty folder which contains third-party files published with their own license.
+This license applies to the python-oletools package, apart from the thirdparty folder which contains third-party files published with their own license.

-The oletools package is copyright (c) 2012, Philippe Lagadec (http://www.decalage.info) All rights reserved.
+The python-oletools package is copyright (c) 2012, Philippe Lagadec (http://www.decalage.info) All rights reserved.

 Redistribution and use in source and binary forms, with or without